Arunvishnu123/semanticwebproject1/readme.md

 - [ ] Open the project using any of the java IDE
 - [ ] Run the application
 - [ ] Go to the location http://localhost:8080/swagger-ui/index.html#/ to interact with the application
-- [ ] I used Swagger UI as front-end for interatcting with the platform
+- [ ] I used Swagger UI as front-end for interacting with the platform